simgrid/simgrid/docs/source/XML_reference.rst

 <zoneRoute>
 -----------

 The purpose of this entity is to define a route between two zones.
 Recall that all zones form a tree, so to connect two sibling zones, you must give such a zoneRoute specifying the source and destination zones, along with the gateway in each zone (i.e., the point to reach within that zone to reach the zone), and the list of links to go from one zone to another.

 **Parent tags:** :ref:`pf_tag_zone` |br|
 **Children tags:** :ref:`pf_tag_link_ctn` |br|
-**See also:** :ref:`pf_tag_route` |br|
+**See also:** :ref:`pf_tag_route`, :ref:`pf_routes` |br|
 **Attributes:**

 :``src``: Zone from which this route starts.
 Must be an existing zone.